 - Register a learner

-- Enroll the learner into learning events such as courses
+- Enroll the learner in learning events such as courses

 - Generate a report showing the learner’s progress